Baptist Post Graduate Year One (PGY-1) Pharmacy Practice Residency Program

 Baptist Memorial Health Care, an integrated system of hospitals and ancillary patient-care settings, offers an exciting environment for progressive post-graduate pharmacy training in a program accredited by the American Society of Health-System Pharmacists.

-As members of the Department of Pharmacy Services, residents have the opportunity to provide a wide range of advanced clinical services, including patient-specific pharmacotherapy, clinical consultation (including pharmacokinetics), and provision of drug information to patients and health care professionals.
+As members of the Department of Pharmacy Services, residents have the opportunity to provide a wide range of advanced clinical services, including patient-specific pharmacotherapy, clinical consultation (including pharmacokinetics, nutrition support, anticoagulation monitoring, and renal dose changes), and provision of drug information to patients and health care professionals.
 The program provides structured opportunities for independent learning through various clinical rotations.

 - Gain experience in direct patient care and practice management.